CZ-NIC/knot/doc/man_keymgr.rst

 **sep**
   Overrides the standard setting of the Secure Entry Point flag for the generated key.

-The following arguments are timestamps of key lifetime:
+The following arguments are timestamps of key lifetime (see :ref:`DNSSEC Key states`):

-**created**
-  Key created.

 **pre_active**
   Key started to be used for signing, not published (only for algorithm rollover).